Migrating away from Google… DeGoogling

 Small detail, but because Proton can’t read your email on their servers and so the search function has to happen in your browser or desktop.
 I’ve found their desktop mail app to be great and once it has downloaded your emails (for local search purposes) it works great.
 I’ve used it on both Ubuntu and Mac.

-Google Drive (File Storage + Docs) → Proton Drive
+Replacing Google Drive with Proton Drive

 I replaced Google Drive with another Proton product called Proton Drive.
-Google Drive – complete with Docs and Sheets etc – is super sticky and makes it difficult to migrate away from Google.
-Proton has seems to have recognised this.
-They’ve made a file storage system (like Dropbox) and a word processor, but sadly not a spreadsheet editor yet.
+Google Drive includes a word processor, spreadsheet and presentation tool which makes the platform super sticky and makes it difficult to migrate away.
+Proton seems to have recognised this.
+They’ve made a file storage system (like Dropbox) and a word processor, but sadly not a spreadsheet or presentation editor yet.
 Still, you can just sync your files with your desktop and use LibreOffice etc if you need to use a spreadsheet.
 Linux isn’t currently supported by the Drive system, but iOS, macOS and Windows are.
 It’s high-quality software and works really well.
+There isn’t an Easy Switch tool in Proto Drive, and so I had to download my files and upload them using the desktop client.
+It was a bit more a pain than migrating email, but that’s fine.

-Google Authenticator → 2FA
+Replacing Google Authenticator